APACTestDrive/CloudNative_AppDev/102-CICDlab.md

 The first task in our CI/CD pipeline is to build the JETUI frontend application.
 We need to create a build job for this.
 And we want the build to be triggered automatically whenever there is a code commit.
 The build process can be automated and deployed automatically to a designated JCS environment.

-- Switch to Build tab on the navigation.
+- Switch to Build tab on the navigation bar.
 There should be no build job initially.

 - Click on **New Job**